 [ Annual average % change, unless otherwise noted ]

-The performance of domestic-oriented industries has held up well this year.
-N.L. has been leading the provinces in terms of real consumer spending gains–both retail and our internal data–helped by rapid population growth and healthy labour demand.
-Having said that, population growth, relative to its historical average, in N.L. has begun to moderate at a faster rate than any other province.
-Despite the prospects for a continued population slowdown, per-household outlays are expected to pick up in the coming quarters with support of more Bank of Canada rate cuts.
+The performance of domestic-oriented industries should continue to be a relative bright spot.
+Based on recent retail sales as well as our internal data on debit and credit transactions, N.L. has been leading the provinces in terms of real consumer spending gains.
+Population growth is moderating at a faster rate than most provinces, which may weigh on aggregate spending going forward, but per-household outlays are expected to pick up in the coming quarters with the support of more Bank of Canada interest rate cuts.

 Forecast Table